 Contrary to popular belief the video that you capture using screen recording will not necessarily be exactly the same as what you see on your screen.
 Because of the nature of screen recording, people often forget the fact that there are other factors that determine video quality, and how it turns out.
 If you want to capture screen recording videos that have excellent quality, you need to take these factors into account – which isn’t that difficult if you know what to look at.
+One of the best ways record and stream your screen is to use a good capture card.

 Close Unnecessary Apps and Background Processes